kakakak241/Translate-Variable/README.md

 ## Info about me
 Danila Zubov M33071
 ## Description
-My plugin translates Variable from Russian to English
+My plugin translates variable from Russian to English